 Sometimes you may want to start your site development over from square one, where there is only a clean WordPress installation on the site.
-These instructions will get you pretty close to that situation.
 Emptying the site is done through the command line.
 The first step is to take SSH connection to the server.

-Option 1: Returning the Website to Its Starting Point
+Emptying the Whole Site to Its Starting Point

 rm -rf /data/wordpress